-The attribute domainExtent describes the spatial extent of the domain of the coverage.

-The attribute rangeType describes the range of the coverage.
-It uses the data type RecordType specified in ISO/TS 19103.
-An instance of RecordType is a list of name:data type pairs each of which describes an attribute type included in the range of the coverage.

-The attribute metadata provides a link to metadata that describes the coverage.
-Logically the link is any URI, but it may be implemented as a CharacterString data type that identifies the associated files of metadata.
+NOTES:

+(1) domainExtent may be implemented as a geographic bounding box or bounding polygon with the temporal extent being implemented using separate attributes.

-The attribute commonPointRule describes the procedure used for evaluating the coverage at a position that falls on the boundary or in an area of overlap between geometric objects in the domain of the coverage.
-It takes a value from the codelist CV_CommonPointRule specified in ISO 19123.
-The rule shall be applied to the set of values that results from evaluating the coverage with respect to each of the geometric objects that share a boundary.
-Appropriate values of the CV_CommonPointRule include 'average', 'high', and 'low'.
-For example, data used for bathymetric purposes may make use of the 'high' value to ensure that obstructions such as rocks or shoals are emphasised.
+(2) The rule defined by attribute commonPointRule shall be applied to the set of values that results from evaluating the coverage with respect to each of the geometric objects that share a boundary.
+Appropriate values of the CV_CommonPointRule include ‘all’, 'average', 'high', and 'low'.
+For example, data used for bathymetric purposes may make use of the 'high' value (depending on the Z axis direction) to ensure that obstructions such as rocks or shoals are emphasised.
+In the case of discrete point coverages, commonPointRule is relevant only if a spatial query returns more than one point element of the coverage within the tolerance of the query.

-The attribute geometry contains an instance of GM_Point.

-The attribute value contains a record which conforms to the RecordType specified by the rangeType attribute.

-S100_TINCoverage Spatial Model
+S100_IF_TINCoverage Spatial Model

-A TIN coverage is a type of CV_ContinousQuadrilateralGridCoverage as described in ISO 19123.
+A TIN coverage is a type of CV_ContinousCoverage as described in ISO 19123.
 The attribute values in the value record for each CV_GeometryValuePair represent values for each of the vertex corners of the triangle.
 Any additional attributes related to a TIN triangle may be described as attributes of CV_ValueTriangle.

 A TIN covers an area with a unique set of non-overlapping triangles where each triangle is formed by three points.
 The geometry for a TIN is described in ISO 19107 and a TIN coverage is described in ISO 19123.
 TIN coverages are particularly useful for representing elevation or bathymetry in some applications.
 It is easier to calculate an intersection with a coverage surface when it is represented as a TIN.
-The class S100_TINCoverage is illustrated in Figure 8-22.
+The class S100_IF_TINCoverage is illustrated in Figure 8-23.